 or join the conversation on social media using #ConnectWithNature #MentalHealthAwarenessWeek

 Make use of your technology

-Regularly video calling and message those important in your life.
-There are lots of free apps and websites you can use such as WhatsApp, Facebook Messenger, FaceTime, Google Hangouts, Skype, Microsoft Teams and Zoom.
+Technology still has a role to play in helping to reduce social isolation and helping people to connect.
+Regularly video call and message those important in your life, There are lots of free apps and websites you can use such as WhatsApp, Facebook Messenger, FaceTime, Google Hangouts, Skype, Microsoft Teams and Zoom.
 These technologies will also help you to feel more connected to colleagues if you’re working from home, by using them for online meetings and catch-ups.